cynnix-inc/game-studios/docs/sudoku-prd-v1.1-mvp.md

 - Replays are allowed after the first completion, but they are personal-only and never affect the leaderboard

 ### 4.2 Difficulty system (MVP)
-- Free Play difficulties: Easy, Medium, Hard, Expert, Extreme
+- Free Play difficulties: Novice, Skilled, Advanced, Expert, Fiendish, Ultimate
 - Daily difficulty: can vary by day (defined in Daily payload metadata), but rule set stays consistent

 ## 5. Core game rules (classic Sudoku)